Twitchfire plot in the Hero AU

 “You don’t seem surprised.
 You knew your companion’s true nature.”

 They blink, then nod.
 “True.
-I have never known a Quintesson to endanger themself for the sake of another, especially one of another species.
+I have never known a Chalyr to endanger themself for the sake of another, especially one of another species.
 You’ve found a valuable ally.”

 “Ah… No, though xe might be the only one left with the Empire who uses it.
 It was a symbol of our line.
 I am Princess Starlight, and I was once next in line for the throne.
 If your people have lost record of me, do you even know what this place is?
 What importance it has to my people?
 To yours?”